-- Ciprofloxacin(highly recommended) for traveler's diarrhea.
+- Azithromycin (highly recommended) for traveler's diarrhea.
+The usual dosage is 500 mg/day for up to 3 days.
 Although we do our best to make sure the food we serve is cooked to US standards there is usually at least a few people on each trip who get some traveler's diarrhea.
-If you will start this as soon as your tummy rumbles it should stop the growth of the problem and you should only be sick for a few hours. - Malaria prophylaxis (required) We sleep with mosquito tents provided at the hotels as well but generally don't see mosquitoes. - Ambien or any sleep aid (optional) to combat jet lag and unfamiliar noises. - Zofran (optional) for nausea due to the road conditions those who are prone to car sickness should bring something to address potential problems.
+If you will start this as soon as your tummy rumbles it should stop the growth of the problem and you should only be sick for a few hours. - Malaria prophylaxis (required) We also sleep with mosquito tents provided at the hotels but generally don't see mosquitoes. - Ambien or any sleep aid (optional) to combat jet lag and unfamiliar noises. - Zofran (optional) for nausea due to the road conditions.
+Those who are prone to car sickness should bring something to address potential problems.